boaks/californium/demo-apps/cf-cloud-demo-server/README.md

 ## Device Credentials - Auto-Provisioning

-In order to provision device efficiently, an auto-provisioning function can be used.
+In order to provision devices efficiently, an auto-provisioning function can be used.
 This requires to enable `auto-provisioning` via the cli option (`--auto-provisioning`) and to add `auto-provisioning-credentials` to the device store.

 ```
 Provisioning1=Admin